 Support Services Bureau

 The Support Services Bureau is made up of primarily civilian personnel who assist the Department in the mission of ensuring a safe and secure environment for our students, staff and visitors.
-The Support Services Bureau is overseen by the Assistant Chief of Police, and is comprised of the Communications Division, Emergency Management Division, Life Safety Systems, Budget and Payroll, Data and Records, and District ID Badges.
+The Support Services Bureau is overseen by the Administrative Services Lieutenant, and is comprised of the Communications Division, Budget and Payroll, Data and Records, District ID Badges, and Security Guard personnel.